Composite Decking Care Guide

 In rare occasions you may notice static discharges occurring when walking over your deck area, this can be caused by contact created from insulating shoes rubbing against the insulating surface of the plastic composite deck boards.

 Usual air humidity levels prevent general static build up, however with dryer, dusty or windy conditions, humidity levels can reduce enough to cause static build up.
-Over the longer term static build up should naturally reduce with plastic composite boards, however in the short term you can help reduce build up either by introducing plants (for increased environmental humidity levels) or in severe cases using a super concentrated anti-static solution as supplied by
+Over the longer term static build up should naturally reduce with plastic composite boards, however in the short term you can help reduce build up either by introducing plants (for increased environmental humidity levels) or in severe cases using a super concentrated anti-static solution as supplied by Elcom.

 To use this solution you need apply it to the deck surface generously by spraying, wiping, dipping or transfer roller coating.
 Having a similar viscosity to water, for high production applications mechanically apply solution by implementing fine-mist sprayers or foam rollers.
 The product can also be manually sprayed using a trigger sprayer at 8-12” from desired surface.
 An anti-static floor cleaner can also be used if you want to clean your deck regularly.